RI-SE/smirk/docs/System Requirements Specification.md

 This section specifies the SMIRK system requirements, organized into system safety requirements and ML safety requirements.
 ML safety requirements are further refined into performance requirements and robustness requirements.
 The requirements are largely inspired by Gauerhof *et al.* (2020).

 ## 3.1 System Safety Requirements [A] <a name="system_safety_reqts"></a>
-This subsection specifies the highest level SMIRK requirement.
+This section specifies the highest level SMIRK requirement.

 - **SYS-SAF-REQ1: Ego shall commence automatic emergency braking if collision with a pedestrian is imminent.**